capensis/canopsis/doc/docs/en/developer_guide/apis/v2/stats.md

 ```

-### Number of critical alarms created by a component not during a maintenance
+### Number of critical alarms created by a component

 `/api/v2/stats/alarms_created`